+The jig is up, the news is out!
 The 2019 Renegade Limited 4×4 is Jeep’s compact 4×4 SUV.
 It’s cute.
 It’s got Jeep DNA in the front end and Easter eggs inside and out (have fun finding them all!)
 But what surprised me the most?
 Read on…

 For my drive, I took it on a road trip from San Diego to Phoenix to film an episode of Motorz.
 The trip itself, in addition to all the driving I did over the weekend, racked up about 1,000 miles.
 I got to know the vehicle quite well over the course of the 7 days I had it.

 First, let’s start with the not-so-amazing things.
 The road noise (but far less than a Wrangler for obvious reasons) which was apparent while making phone calls on a highway using Apple CarPlay, difficulties in refueling at an Arizona gas station (I couldn’t for the life of me figure out the steps to make its capless fuel-filler happy in order to stop shutting off the pump… seems to be a common problem), the massively over-sized rearview mirror housing, and the location of the headlight knob (I hit it a few times with my knee getting in, turning the lights on).
 Besides these minor things, this is a fun little SUV.